Skip to content

 The FastAPI server can run in two modes, selected via PROXMOX_API_MODE:

-Mock mode loads pre-generated OpenAPI schemas and dynamically creates CRUD endpoints backed by an in-memory state store.
+Mock mode loads pre-generated OpenAPI schemas plus route metadata and creates CRUD endpoints backed by configurable mock-state stores.
+SQLite/WAL is the default.
 No real Proxmox server required.

 flowchart TD